+

 Class loaders

-The product runtime environment uses the following class loaders to find and load new classes for an application in the following order:
+The WAS runtime environment uses the following class loaders in the following order:

-1. The bootstrap, extensions, and CLASSPATH class loaders created by the Java virtual machine
+1. JVM bootstrap, extensions, and CLASSPATH class loaders

-The bootstrap class loader uses the boot class path (typically classes in jre/lib) to find and load classes.
-The extensions class loader uses the system property java.ext.dirs (typically jre/lib/ext) to find and load classes.
-The CLASSPATH class loader uses the CLASSPATH environment variable to find and load classes.
+The bootstrap class loader uses the boot class path (jre/lib).
+The extensions class loader uses the system property java.ext.dirs (jre/lib/ext).
+The CLASSPATH class loader uses the CLASSPATH environment variable.

-The WebSphere extensions class loader loads the WAS classes required at run time.
-WAS classes are provided as a set of OSGi bundles.
+Loads the application servers run time classes.
+Provided as a set of OSGi bundles.
 Each bundle is loaded by a separate class loader within a network of OSGi class loaders.
 The extensions class loader delegates to a gateway class loader to load classes from this OSGi class loader network.
 Packages exported from the OSGi class loader network are visible to applications through the gateway.
 For details, see OSGi class loader model.

 3. One or more application module class loaders that load elements of enterprise applications running in the server